Dual Credit lets you take KPU courses for credit towards university and high school graduation

 KPU Scotiabank Strive Dual Credit Program

-The KPU Scotiabank Strive dual credit program provides post-secondary education opportunities to historically underserved students.
-Graciously funded through a ScotiaRISE grant, this program will operate over 6 semesters, starting in Spring 2022 with the Surrey school district.
-The second semester (Fall 2022) will switch to the Richmond school district and then alternate between the two school districts for the remainder of the program.
+The KPU Scotiabank Strive dual credit program provides post-secondary education opportunities to high school within underrepresented groups.
+Graciously funded through a ScotiaRISE grant, this program will operate over a series of semesters, starting in Spring 2022 with the Surrey school district.

 We'd like to thank Scotiabank for their support in funding this program.
 This partnership provides students the opportunity to gain credits for both high school and KPU, while having an equitable and inclusive educational experience.
 Through this opportunity, we hope students will be inspired and encouraged to explore their potential and strive towards furthering their education to reach their goals and dreams.